Market · May 5, 2026 · 14 min read · Y-DRØN

 Hormuz resolution.
 The strait reopens fully — tanker capacity that was earning premiums on Cape rerouting normalizes.
 Earnings drop.
 Late-cycle warning becomes immediate.

 Trade war shifts.
-US tariff regimes, China retaliations, and the multipolar fragmentation discussed in our coverage of the 5-nation MEPC 84 coalition all reshape trade routes.
+US tariff regimes, Chinese retaliations, and the political fragmentation discussed in our coverage of the 5-nation MEPC 84 coalition reshape trade routes.
 Longer voyages mean more ton-mile demand.
 Shorter or rerouted trades mean the opposite.

 Three Scenarios for the Next 18 Months